LynxMagnus/mine-support/test/acceptance/README.md

-# acceptance-tests
+# Acceptance Tests
 Future Farming and Countryside Programme - Demo Web Acceptance Tests
 ***

 This folder contains the acceptance tests for the FFC Demo Web service components as can be operated through the 'customer facing' `ffc-demo-web` front end microservice.

 The framework is (Cucumber)[https://cucumber.io/] and (webdriver.io)[https://webdriver.io/] based, containerised, expandable and based on the actively maintained webdriver.io Cucumber boilerplate project.
-It is recommended to keep in sync with the master branch of this project to benefit from the work done by the maintainers.

 ## Requirements